Salem Abdul Salem Ghereby: Personal life

 According to historian Andy Worthington, the author of The Guantanamo Files, Gherebi had settled in Pakistan after fleeing Muammar Gaddafi's repressive regime in Libya.
-He was married to a Pakistani woman, and had fathered several children, the youngest of whom is fifteen, and who he has never met.
+He was married to a Pakistani woman, and had fathered several children.
 He had worked as a teacher, teaching science at a primary school.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.
 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.